 A Bill to remove abortion as a crime

 I subsequently moved a Bill to have abortion completely removed from the Criminal Code.
 In moving the Abortion Law Reform (A Woman’s Right to Choose) Bill, I made the following comments:

 This Bill removes sections 224, 225 and 226 from the Criminal Code.
 These provisions are archaic, outdated and have no place in a modern, liberal democracy.
 It states that any person who carries out, or assists with, an abortion may be liable to criminal prosecution.
 This includes the woman herself.

 The current law in Queensland is causing great hardship and personal suffering.
 Children by Choice manager Amanda Bradley told the Brisbane Times: “We get reports of self-abortion – some women we speak to say if ‘I can’t get an abortion, I will do it myself.’”
 Children by Choice received 118 contacts relating to self-abortion or threats of self-abortion in the past year.
 This bill would not only help those women, but Queensland doctors.

 Dr. Caroline De Costa told the Cairns Post that Queensland doctors continued providing abortions despite risking prosecution under ambiguous laws.

 The Cairns Case

 I continued to Parliament: This Bill will protect vulnerable Queensland women and the doctors that are risking prosecution to assist them.
 The ridiculous nature of the current situation was on public display in 2009-10.
 Police charged a Cairns couple.
-Although they were acquitted after a jury trial, they were subject to 18 months of glaring negative publicity.
+They were acquitted after a jury trial.
+However, they were subject to 18 months of glaring negative publicity.

 A Cairns District Court jury took less than an hour to find Tegan Simone Leach, 21, and her partner Sergie Brennan not guilty of charges of procuring an abortion and supplying drugs to procure an abortion following a three-day trial.